tariquesani/polar-calendar/README.md

 Do share with other friends, print for your room or gift it.
 Advance happy new year!

+### License

+This calendar design is released under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+You are free to use, modify, and distribute this design for any purpose, without any restrictions.
+Feel free to incorporate it into your projects, share it with others, or use it in any way you see fit!

 #### Support

 If you love the design and want to support me, you can buy me a book :)